 The hydrographic distribution in the eastern equatorial Pacific is influenced by a seasonal cycle as well as El Niño related cycles.
 At 110°W in the eastern Pacific west of the Galapagos Islands, relationships between zonal velocity, temperature, and salinity in the EUC are all evident in the seasonal cycle.
 The EUC peaks in strength around April/May, when it also surfaces (Johnson et al., 2002).
 The thermocline is extremely sharp and shallow.
-The meridional equatorial spreading of the thermocline associated with the EUC zonal velocity strength is noticeably stronger during April than in October, when in April equatorial SST is lowest and the South Equatorial Current (SEC) is strongest (Johnson et al., 2002).
-The laterally isolated salinity maximum within the thermocline just south of the equator is strongest when the EUC velocity is at its greatest (Johnson et al., 2002), and this is also visible in the sea surface salinity (Supplement Fig. S1) from the MIMOC climatology (Schmidtko et al., 2013).
-Between austral fall and winter the minimal oxygen concentration of the ODZ core in the eastern South Pacific at the equator changes from 8 to 5 μmol O2 L-1 (Paulmier and Ruiz-Pino, 2009).
+The equatorial spreading of the thermocline associated with the EUC is noticeably stronger during April than in October, when in April equatorial SST is lowest and the South Equatorial Current (SEC) is strongest.
+The laterally isolated salinity maximum within the thermocline just south of the equator is strongest when the EUC velocity is at its greatest (Johnson et al., 2002), and this is also visible in the sea surface salinity (Supplement Fig. S2) from the MIMOC climatology (Schmidtko et al., 2013).
+Between austral fall and winter the ODZ core in the eastern South Pacific at the equator intensifies from 16 to 15 μmol O2 L-1 for the mean oxygen concentration and from 8 to 5 μmol O2 L-1 for the minimal oxygen concentration (Paulmier and Ruiz-Pino, 2009).

 Weaker trade winds during El Niño conditions result in a weaker equatorial circulation while stronger trade winds during La Niña conditions lead to a stronger equatorial circulation (Johnson et al., 2002).
 During La Niña, the current system at 110°W is spun upwards when compared to El Niño.
 The cold tongue located in the eastern tropical Pacific is quite weak during El Niño.
 Surface salinities are generally fresher during El Niño than during La Niña, a feature which is at least partially a product of increased local precipitation associated with the eastward migration of warm sea surface temperatures and convection, and partly a result of the reduced trade winds (Johnson et al., 2002).
-For the 1996-1998 El Niño-La Niña cycle, a fresh mixed layer in the eastern equatorial Pacific and higher salinity within the pycnocline (defined by the 20°C isotherm) during the El Niño was observed.
-The higher salinity was caused by the larger equatorward spreading of the subsurface salinity maximum of the South Pacific Tropical Water (SPTW) due to anomalous eastward flow south of the equator with the relaxation of the South Equatorial Current and the weaker EUC at the equator (Johnson et al., 2000).
+For the 1996-1998 El Niño-La Niña cycle, a very fresh mixed layer in the eastern equatorial Pacific late in the El Niño, and a reduction of the strength of the meridional equatorial salinity gradient within the pycnocline to one third of the usual value during the El Niño was observed (Johnson et al., 2000).
 Hence, during El Niño events higher salinity should be expected near the pycnocline.